 This trial is currently open and accepting patients.

-This trial is open label, which means that both you and the researchers running the study will know what dose of SEA-BCMA you will receive.
+The dose expansion part of this study is being conducted in two parts, Part B (SEA-BCMA monotherapy) and Part C (SEA-BCMA and Dexamethasone).
+This trial is open label, which means that both you and the researchers running the study will know what therapies you will receive.

 After you have stopped receiving SEA-BCMA, study investigators will ask you to participate in a follow up visit or phone call every 3 months until the study ends.